washu-tag/scout/.github/pull_request_template.md

 - [ ] I have added or updated user documentation, if appropriate.
 - [ ] I have added or updated technical documentation, including an architectural decision record, if appropriate.
 - [ ] I have added unit tests, unless this is a test code PR.
-- [ ] I have added end-to-end tests.
+- [ ] I have added end-to-end tests, unless this is a documentation-only PR.